DUE TO HIGH DEMAND, THIS TEA IS ALREADY SOLD OUT

 – A green tea, Shifu?!
 Now?!
 But it's still Winter!

-Harvested in just the first days of January, we believe that this tea is the very first green tea harvest of 2023 in all of China.
+Harvested in just the first days of January, we believe this tea is the very first green tea harvest of 2023 in all of China.

 The region in Dahei mountain enjoys the same latitude as Taiwan.
 That has encouraged the two producers to implement knowledge and good practices from Taiwan in their tea-making process.
 They are constantly in contact with tea technicians from Taiwan.
 While actively exchanging knowledge, they also enhance their tea processing.
 The result is a green tea with an exclusive aroma of fruits and flowers, hard to find elsewhere.